 Statistics

 For instance, over 500,000 visitors attended the festival in 2012.
 This number grew to 800,000 visitors in 2013.
 Two years later, the festival attracted 1.7 million visitors.
-When the festival duration was extended to 23 nights in 2016, more than 2.3 million people attended.
+When the festival was extended to 23 nights in 2016, more than 2.3 million people attended.
 In 2017, the number grew to 2.33 million, making a profit of $143 million!

 Pause

-Just a few months after the 2019 Vivid Sydney and toward the end of the year, Australia was unfortunately hit by one of the worst bushfires in its entire history.
+Just a few months after the 2019 Vivid Sydney and toward the end of the year, Australia was unfortunately hit by one of the worst bushfires in its history.
 Millions and millions of animals were either killed or harmed in this catastrophe.

 Return

-Ever since it was created, Destination NSW has been the owner and official manager of the festival.
+Since its creation, Destination NSW has been the owner and official manager of the festival.
 Every year, they work to showcase the city in the best way possible.
 Given that the 2023 Vivid Sydney is the festival’s 13th version, we can easily guess they have done a pretty good job.

 Program